starters-dev/nextjs-tailwindcss/README.md

 ### Custom server (e.g. `DigitalOcean`)

 If you'd like to run the web app on your own server instead of using platforms like Vercel, Netlify, etc., you can easily do it using provided `Dockerfile`.
-You just need to add the project as a service to the `docker-compose.yml` file, for example.
-More detailed example with Traefik proxy and https certificates autogeneration will be provided later.
-Meanwhile, you can check out an example [here](https://github.com/starters-dev/mattermost-traefik).
+You just need to add the project as a service to the `docker-compose.yml` file.
+More detailed example with Traefik proxy and https certificates autogeneration can be found [here](https://github.com/starters-dev/starters.dev-backend).